AmbiqAI/nnid/README.md

    ```
    You should see a GUI popping out.
    You might need to change the option `--tty` depending on your OS.
-7. On your GUI, press `record` to start recording to enter the `enrollment phase`.
+7. On your GUI, press `record` to start recording.
+This will lead you to enter the `enrollment phase`.
     * The GUI will show you have `0/4` utterances in enrollment as shown in `Fig. 1.1`.
 The `0/4` means there will be total 4 utterances to be record, and there is 0 utterance recorded now.
     * You can start to say something.
 Try to make your uterance last around 2 seconds.
 If your speech is detected, the GUI will show you have `1/4` utterances in enrollment as shown in `Fig. 1.2`.
 This means you'd successfully enrolled the first utterances.
 Keep say something and repeat the process until all 4 utterances are enrolled.
     * After all 4 utterances are enrolled, GUI will show you are in the `testing phase` in `Fig. 1.3`.